 Babbage's calculating engines are decimal digital machines.
 They are decimal in that they use the familiar ten numbers '0' to '9' and they are digital in the sense that only whole numbers are recognized as valid.
 Number values are represented by gear wheels and each digit of a number has its own wheel.
 If a wheel comes to rest in a position intermediate between whole number values, the value is regarded as indeterminate and the engine is designed to jam to indicate that the integrity of the calculation has been compromised.
 Jamming is a form of error-detection.

 Babbage considered using number systems other than decimal including binary as well as number bases 3, 4, 5, 12, 16 and 100.
 He settled for decimal out of engineering efficiency - to reduce the number of moving parts - as well as for their everyday familiarity.

 Babbage began in 1821 with Difference Engine No. 1, designed to calculate and tabulate polynomial functions.
 The design describes a machine to calculate a series of values and print results automatically in a table.
 Integral to the concept of the design is a printing apparatus mechanically coupled to the calculating section and integral to it.
 Difference Engine No. 1 is the first complete design for an automatic calculating engine.

 From time to time Babbage changed the capacity of the Engine.
 The 1830 design shows a machine calculating with sixteen digits and six orders of difference.
 The Engine called for some 25,000 parts shared equally between the calculating section and the printer.
-Had it been built it would have weighed an estimated fifteen tons and stood about eight feet high.
+Had it been built it would have weighed an estimated four tons and stood about eight feet high.
 Work was halted on the construction of the Engine in 1832 following a dispute with the engineer, Joseph Clement.
 Government funding was finally axed in 1842.